tgoulder4/stationspy/README.md

 };
 ```

-Special thanks to @ellcom for their list of longitude & latitude for each station.
+Special thanks to @ellcom for their list of longitude & latitude for each station, and to RealTimeTrains for providing the primitives for this project.